 The GPS control segment consists of a global network of ground facilities that track the GPS satellites, monitor their transmissions, perform analyses, and send commands and data to the constellation.

-The current operational control segment includes a master control station, an alternate master control station, 12 command and control antennas, and 16 monitoring sites.
+The current operational control segment includes a master control station, an alternate master control station, 11 command and control antennas, and 15 monitoring sites.
 The locations of these facilities are shown in the map above.
+Download as PDF (111 KB)

-The GPS constellation delivers consistently high performance due to the dedicated efforts of its operators -- the men and women of the U.S. Air Force.
-The 2nd Space Operations Squadron at Schriever Air Force Base in Colorado Springs, Colorado, is responsible for the daily command and control of the GPS constellation.
-The squadron ensures continuous GPS availability and high accuracy to millions of users, both military and civilian, on a 24/7 basis.
+The GPS constellation delivers consistently high performance thanks to the dedicated efforts of its operators — the men and women of the U.S. Air Force's 2nd Space Operations Squadron (2SOPS) and the Air Force Reserve's 19th Space Operations Squadron (19SOPS) at Schriever Air Force Base, Colorado.

 Control Segment Elements